 Yet another alternative to litigation is arbitration.
 Arbitration is when the parties hire one or more private individuals to act as, in effect, the judge and jury in their case.
 While arbitration generally is considered more favorable to employers and less favorable to employees, it might be required if you signed an arbitration agreement with your employer.Can You Represent Me in Litigation?

-The employment lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. represent employees through the entire employment litigation process, from pre-litigation negotiations to appeals.
+At Rabner Baumgart Ben-Asher & Nirenberg, our New Jersey employment litigation attorneys represent employees through the entire employment litigation process, from pre-litigation negotiations through the final appeal.
 If you would like to talk to us about filing a lawsuit on your behalf please feel free to either contact us online or call us at (973) 744-4000.Related Pages